-Objective: That the subdivision of land provides services for the future use and development of the land.
-Acceptable Solutions Performance Criteria P1 Α1 No Performance Criterion.
-Each lot, or a lot proposed in a plan of subdivision, excluding for public open space, a riparian or littoral reserve or Utilities, must: (a) be connected to a full water supply if the frontage of the lot is within 30m of a full water supply service; or (b) be connected to a limited water supply service if the frontage of the lot is within 30m of a connection to a limited water supply service, unless a regulated entity advises that the lot is unable to be connected to the relevant water supply service.
-A2 Each lot, or a lot proposed in a plan of subdivision, Each lot, or a lot proposed in a plan of subdivision, excluding those for public open space, a riparian or excluding those for public open space, a riparian or littoral reserve or Utilities, must have a connection to littoral reserve or Utilities, must be capable of a reticulated sewerage system. accommodating an on-site wastewater treatment of the land.
+Obje ctive: That the subdivision of land provides services for the future use and development of the land.
+Acce Acceptable Solutions Performance Criteria A1 P1 Each n lot, or a l ot proposed in a plan of subdivision, No Performance Criterion. exclu uding for p ublic open space, a riparian or littoral rese rve or Utili ties, must: (a) be conne cted to a full water supply if the frontage of the lot is within 30m of a full water supply service; or (b) be conne cted to a limited water supply service if the frontage of the lot is within 30m of a connection to a limited water supply service, on to a limited water supply service, unles ss a regula ated entity advises that the lot is unab ole to be co onnected to the relevant water supply servi ice.
+A2 P2 Each lot, or a lot proposed in a plan of subdivision, ot proposed in a plan of subdivision, Each lot, or a lot proposed in a plan of subdivision, excluding those for public open space, a riparian or e for public open space, a riparian or excluding those for public open space, a riparian or littoral reserve or Utilities, must have a connection to or Utilities, must have a connection to littoral reserve or Utilities, must be capable of a reticulated sewerage system. ewerage system. accommodating an on-site wastewater treatment system adequate for the future use and development of the land.